 - PMS affects up to 80% of women of reproductive age.

 - Hormones control and regulate our bodies as well as our mental health.

 - Due to hormonal fluctuations, PMS interrupts and upsets that balance, often triggering symptoms like increased anxiety.

 - When a woman’s body feels stressed, it chooses survival over fertility.

 If you find anxiety rising during your period, you are certainly not alone.
-We know that PMS affects up to 80% of women of reproductive age, and it's estimated that as many as 3 out of every 4 menstruating women have experienced some form of premenstrual syndrome.
+We know that PMS affects up to 90% of people with periods, and it's estimated that as many as 3 out of every 4 menstruating women have experienced some form of premenstrual syndrome.
 That includes experiencing anxiety.
-Studies also report that 23 percent of women experience symptoms of anxiety during perimenopause.
+Studies also report that 23% of women experience symptoms of anxiety during perimenopause.
 Additionally, studies show these anxiety symptoms are not necessarily linked to depression.